Isles retire Goring's number to the 'toy department'

 “It’s really almost a tidal wave of welcome ever since I got back into the Isles’ side of life with this broadcast,” Goring said.
 “I’ve had fun on Twitter, people have had fun with me with my way with words.
 Even today, I’m inundated with autographs just walking into the building.
 It’s brought me back to the fans.”

-Goring was surrounded on the ice during his jersey retirement ceremony by his wife and two daughters, Islanders co-owners Scott Malkin and Jon Ledecky and longtime Islanders broadcaster Jiggs McDonald, who emceed the event.
+Goring was surrounded on the ice during his jersey retirement ceremony by his wife Paula, daughters Shannon Alban and Kellie Pickering, Islanders co-owners Scott Malkin and Jon Ledecky and longtime Islanders broadcaster Jiggs McDonald, who emceed the event.

 Also on the ice were the other Islanders’ players with retired jerseys, Denis Potvin (5), Clark Gillies (9), Bryan Trottier (19), Mike Bossy (22), Bobby Nystrom (23), Billy Smith (31) and John Tonelli, who had his No. 27 retired last week.